netrunner-artwork/lnf-theme-netrunner/README.md

-# netrunner-plasma-theme
+# netrunner-lnf-theme
-The Netrunner Plasma 5 look and feel theme.
+The Netrunner Look and Feel theme for Plasma.